abarker/pytest-helper/doc/sphinx_docs/index.rst

    `script_run` is calling another program (pytest) to extract and run the tests.
 The test functions themselves can be placed anywhere, but it is not recommended to place a `script_run` call near the end of a module.
 In many cases it works, but it can cause problems with explicit relative imports.
-Some such problems can be fixed by importing `pytest_helper` near the top of the module and, before any explicit relative imports, calling its `init` function with the `set_package` flag set.
+   Some such problems can be fixed by running the script as module -- either with `python -m` or by importing `pytest_helper` near the top of the module and, before any explicit relative imports, calling its `init` function with the `set_package` flag set.
+Running the script as a module may cause pytest to complain about modules being defined twice.
 Putting the `script_run` call near the end of the module is also less efficient, since the module's initialization code gets run twice.